cedric-kiama-wachira/Software-Engineering/README.md

 custom docker build is coming well, I want to add its timescaledb-toolchain and it depend on pgrx built using rust I also need to install https://pgbackrest.org/user-guide.html  for backup and recovery and also any extensions for sharding

-I think rust and golang go hand in hand.
+I think rust and golang go hand in hand. https://apt.llvm.org/

+Timescaledb foundation custom image is all done.

+Now I want to move to pgbackrest.